Grilled Whole Chicken

-Grilled Whole Chicken is marinated in a tasty garlic marinade for several hours, giving it a burst of flavor in every bite.
-It can be made on a charcoal or gas grill or by using your grill pan in the oven.
+My Grilled Whole Chicken is marinated in a tasty garlic and fresh herb marinade for several hours, giving it amazing flavor and making it the juiciest, most tender chicken you’ll ever have.
+I love that it can be made on a charcoal or gas grill, or even using a grill pan in the oven.
+It’s perfect for serving at potlucks and birthday parties.

 Why you will love this recipe